 We ran over quickly to try to save the poor girl (slow cooker) but it was too late.
 Her wires were exposed.
 Upset?
 Yes.
 Sad as this was a gift from a very dear friend?
 Yes.
 However, it then dawned on us this was exactly the opportunity we were looking for.
 We bought ourselves an instant pot to see what all the hub bub has been about.

 OMG…we must have been living under a rock.
-Cooking with an instant pot is life changing.
+Cooking with an Instant Pot multi-cookier is life changing.
 Yes, we said life changing.
-Not only can you do everything in one pot but it saves time, clean up and you can multi-task while you are using it.
+Not only can you do everything in one pot, but it saves time, clean up and you can multi-task while you are using it.
+In addition, if you use the soup function you can get really clear broths like in our ABC Soup.
 Check out these other delicious 55 Must Try Cozy Crockpot Slow Cooker Instant Pot Recipes.

 While we were cooking our Instant Pot Italian Sausage Tortellini Soup, we managed to get the kitchen cleaned up, set the table, did a load of laundry and made ourselves a cocktail to celebrate.

 It still takes a bit of time for the instant pot to come to temperature to pressure cook.
 This time can from 10 minutes to 30 minutes but that is inactive cooking time.
 This inactive cooking time you can get active taking care of your real life to do’s list and get things done.
 If you are cooking on the stove top, you must always be active cooking.
 Stirring, watching it and adding ingredients in at different times and making sure it does not boil over.